Cicerbita alpina

-Cicerbita alpina, commonly known as the alpine sow-thistle or alpine blue-sow-thistle is a perennial herbaceous species of plant sometimes placed in the genus Cicerbita of the family Asteraceae, and sometimes placed in the genus Lactuca as Lactuca alpina.
+Cicerbita alpina, commonly known as the alpine sow-thistle or alpine blue-sow-thistle is a perennial herbaceous species of plant formerly placed in the genus Lactuca as Lactuca alpina.
 It is native to upland and mountainous parts of Europe.

 It was once used as an herb in Sami cooking, and known as jierja.

 Description

 Cicerbita alpina on average reaches 80 cm in height, with a minimum height of 50 cm and a maximum height of 150 cm.
 The stem is erect and usually unbranched.
 It has glandular hairs and contains a white milky juice, a kind of latex.
 The alternate leaves are broad, triangular and clasping the stem, bluish-grey beneath, hairy along the veins and with toothed margins.
 The inflorescence is a panicle.
 Each composite flower is about 2.5 cm wide and is set within a whorl of bracts.
 The individual blue-violet florets are tongue-like with a toothed, truncated tip, each having five stamens and a fused carpel.
 All the florets are ray florets; there are no disc florets.
 The seeds are clothed in unbranched hairs.
 The flowering period extends from June to September in the temperate northern hemisphere.